1bMedina/csc208/ch0_preliminaries/Notes/ch0_notes.md

 - There may also be the **range** of the function.

-- We write $ f : X \rightarrow Y $ to describe that function f has a domain of X and a codomain of Y.
+- We write $f : X \rightarrow Y$ to describe that function f has a domain of X and a codomain of Y.

 - A key thing about the function rule is that there is exactly one output for each input.